haka-security/haka/doc/user/workshop/smtp.rst

             CRLF
         }

-    Test you coninguration.
+    Test your configuration.
 We provide a sample security file :download:`smtp_test.lua` that loads the partial configuration script and activates the dissector on port 25: